opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 3. Tap **Amend approval**.
 4. Tap **Proceed to amend**.
 The order status will be changed to Pending Submission.
 5. Make changes to the cost centre and/or approving officer.
 6. Tap **Send for approval**.
 The order status will be changed to Pending Approval.
-Done!

 ### Can I change item quantities and delivery addresses on the mini-app?
 You can only change item quantities and delivery addresses in the e-commerce store.
 The changes will be reflected in the mini-app.